 - So basically, you don’t want it too hard, but you also don’t want it too soft.
 It should have a firm buttercream consistency.

-- I mixed 1/4 teaspoon of champagne with some rose luster dust and brushed on top of each shell, and then placed some sprinkles on top while the luster dust was still wet, to make them stick.
+I mixed 1/4 teaspoon of champagne with some rose luster dust and brushed on top of each shell, and then I drizzled some melted white chocolate on top and sprinkles.

 - To fill the macarons, place ganache in a piping bag fitted with a piping tip.
 Pipe some ganache on the bottom shells, and then top each with another shell.